Ryuji-Hazama/GenerateAndManagePasswords/README.md

 ### Copy generated password to clipboard

 - Input "COPY" at the generated password confirmation screen, generated password will be copied to the clipboard.

+### If you are a Docker user

+- `docker pull ryujihazama/genmanpw` then run with
+- `docker run -ti --rm -v local/directory:/app/workDir genmanpw`

 ## :warning: Caution :rotating_light: